differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-07-network-connectivity-incident-review.md

 On the "Wi-Fi Point" page, I can see the "Kitchen" access point being rebooted at 13:50:30.
 It took about 15 seconds to restart.

 In the Log Center on the DS416, I notice that between 10:52 and 13:47, LAN 2 repeatedly lost link.
 It seems to have gone down for about 4 seconds, then come back up for 1m20s and then gone down again.
-This repeats for seemingly the whole 2 hours (approx).
+This repeats for seemingly the whole incident time.

 ## Root Cause